-6.4.1 An Optimal Hours Rule?
+7.4.1 An Optimal Hours Rule?

 The social welfare gains from introducing a 19 hours rule appear to be only very modest in size at best.
 In this section we explore whether there are potentially larger gains by allowing the choice of the point at which the hours rule becomes effective to be part of the optimal design problem.
-The parameters of the optimal tax schedules for all θ are presented in columns 7-9 of Table 8, while the optimal schedule when $\theta = -0.2$ is also shown in Figure 5a.
-Apart from when considering the least redistributive government preferences, we obtain an optimal hours rule at the fifth (out of six) discrete hours point, which corresponds to 33 hours per week.19 We also note that the size of the optimally placed hours bonus always exceeds that calculated when the hours rule became effective at 19 hours per week.
+The parameters of the optimal tax schedules for all θ are presented in columns 7-9 of Table 6, while the optimal schedule when $\theta = -0.2$ is also shown in Figure 5a.
+Apart from when considering the least redistributive government preferences, we obtain an optimal hours rule at the fifth (out of six) discrete hours point, which corresponds to 33 hours per week (when $\theta = 0.0$ the optimal placement shifts to 40 hours per-week).
+We also note that the size of the optimally placed hours bonus always exceeds that calculated when the hours rule became effective at 19 hours per week.

 Introducing an hours rule further up the hours distribution allows the government to become more effective in distinguishing between high wage/low effort and high effort/low wage individuals than at 19 hours to the extent that few higher wage individuals would choose to work very few hours.
 Relative to the schedule when the hours rule is set at around 19 hours, this alternative placement tends to make people with low and high earnings better off, while people in the middle range lose.
 While we again obtain very small adjustments to the level of out-of-work income, there are much more pronounced changes to the overall structure of marginal rates.
-In particular, there are large reductions in the marginal tax rate in the first tax bracket, while marginal rates now become higher at higher earnings.
+In particular, there are large reductions in the marginal tax rate in the first tax bracket, while marginal rates increase at higher earnings.
 Figure 5b shows the resulting impact on the hours distribution when $\theta = -0.2$.